 Or for some, there may be the need to access restructuring strategies for a company in distress, to renew their approach.
 However this approach is limited by the life-cycle stage they are in and doesn’t naturally fit within one life-cycle.
 For example, a company in ‘Maturity’ may look to replace top level management, while a company in ‘Funding and growth’ may focus on reducing dividend payments and raise funds from external resources.

 The moment where you cash out on the years of hard work requires a realistic valuation and an understanding of the financial aspects, both personal and corporate, of stepping away from a business.

 If it’s a management buyout (MBO), an initial public offering (IPO) or a business sale there is a need to enlist the help of an accountant to prepare financial paperwork, and a lawyer to help you review offers, contracts and deals.

 To ensure that you have sufficient money to enjoy life and do all of the things which are important to you now, minimise tax and protect wealth for the future following the exit of your business, wealth management advice is also key.

 If you have a question or would like to learn about how we can help you and your business please click here to arrange a no-obligation meeting.

 We aim to keep business up to date by sharing our knowledge and experience through our Pathfinder publication series.
 The Pathfinder e-newsletter will provide a regular source of information for owners, shareholders, directors and key financial personnel of private businesses and partnerships as they plan for the future.

-We aim to keep business up to date by sharing our knowledge and experience, please feel free to sign up to one of our complimentary newsletters by clicking here.
+We aim to keep business up to date by sharing our knowledge and experience, please feel free to sign up to one of our complimentary newsletters.